 1) IP (Plate Current) range extened by an addtional 1.5 ohm, 3W, 1% resistor in series with R3.
 This will double the current range.

 2) PO (Power Output) range recalibrated by adjusting 50K ohm pot.
-(MUCH to LARGE value: s/b 10Kohm w/ centering resistors!)
+(Incorrect value pot: s/b 10Kohm w/ centering resistors!)

 3) HV (High Voltage) range does not need any adjustment; 4000V is OK.